3D Reconstruction of Objects in Hands without Real World 3D Supervision: Approach

+Training models with implicit shape representation require supervision in the form of occupancy~\cite{mescheder2019occupancy} or SDF~\cite{park2019deepsdf} for 3D points sampled inside and outside the object.
+Note that the balanced sampling of points inside and outside the object is an important consideration for training good predictors.
+While existing approaches~\cite{ye2022ihoi,karunratanakul2020grasping,hasson19_obman} on this task use datasets with paired 3D supervision (3D object shape corresponding to 2D image), we operate in in-the-wild settings which do not contain 3D supervision.
+Instead, we propose a 2D mask guided 3D sampling strategy to obtain occupancy labels for training.

+Consider multiple views $\{\I{I}{1}, \ldots, \I{I}{n}\}$ of a hand-held object (\Figref{sampled_points}), along with their masks $\{\I{M}{1}, \ldots, \I{M}{n}\}$.
+We can sample points $\bx$ in 3D space and project them into different views.
+Any point $x$ which projects into the object mask in all views is consider as occupied whereas if it projects outside the mask in even one of the views, it is considered as unoccupied.
+Thus, we get occupancy labels for a point $\bx$ as ${\bf{s}}^{gt} = \cap_{i=1}^{n} M_i^{\bx_{\I{p}{i}}}$.
+Here, $M_i^{\bx_{\I{p}{i}}}$=$1$ if $x_{p_{i}}$ lies inside the mask $M_{i}$ \& $0$ otherwise.
+Note that it is not possible to obtain SDF values in this manner, since distance to the object surface cannot be estimated in the absence of 3D objects models.
+While we can obtain 3D occupancy labels using this strategy, there are two important considerations: camera poses are unknown (required for projection) \& how to balance the sampling of points inside \& outside the object.

-\seclabel{segm-sup} We supervise the function $f$ via consistency in masks in multiple views of the object.
-Let's assume we have multiple views $\{\I{I}{1}, \ldots, \I{I}{n}\}$ showing the same hand-held object.
-We further assume that the hand is rigidly moving with the object.
+\boldparagraph{Camera pose} We assume that the hand is rigidly moving with the object.
 This is not an unreasonable assumption, as humans rarely do in-hand manipulation in pick \& place tasks involving small rigid objects.
-We also assume segmentation masks for objects of interaction in these $n$ views and denote them as $\{\I{M}{1}, \ldots, \I{M}{n}\}$.
-These can be obtained using recent state-of-the-art models~\cite{He2017ICCV} for segmenting objects of interaction~\cite{darkhalil2022visor}.
-We also obtain predictions for hand articulation, 6 DoF wrist pose, and camera intrinsics for each of these $n$ frames using FrankMocap (as described in \Secref{prelim}): $\{(\I{\thetaa}{1}, \I{\thetaw}{1}, \I{K}{1}), \ldots, (\I{\thetaa}{n}, \I{\thetaw}{n}, \I{K}{n})\}$.
+Thus, the relative pose of hand between different views reveals the relative pose of the object.
+This lets use the hand pose predicted by FrankMocap $\{\I{\theta}{1}, \ldots, \I{\theta}{n}\}$ to register the different views.